Luxembourg

 Luxembourg, officially the Grand Duchy of Luxembourg, (Note: Groussherzogtum Lëtzebuerg /lb/; Grand-Duché de Luxembourg /fr/; Großherzogtum Luxemburg /de/.) is a landlocked country in Western Europe.
-It is bordered by Belgium to the west and north, Germany to the east, and France on the south.
+It is bordered by Belgium to the west and north, Germany to the east, and France to the south and west.
 Its capital and most populous city, Luxembourg City, is one of the four institutional seats of the European Union (Note: Together with Brussels, Frankfurt, and Strasbourg.) and hosts several EU institutions, notably the Court of Justice of the European Union, the highest judicial authority in the EU.

-As part of the Low Countries, Luxembourg has close historic, political, and cultural ties to Belgium and The Netherlands.
+As part of the Low Countries, Luxembourg has close historic, political, and cultural ties to Belgium and the Netherlands.
 Luxembourg's culture, people, and languages are greatly influenced by France and Germany: Luxembourgish, a Germanic language, is the only recognized national language of the Luxembourgish people and of the Grand Duchy of Luxembourg; French is the sole language for legislation; and both languages along with German are used for administrative matters.

 With an area of 2586 km2, Luxembourg is Europe's seventh-smallest country.
-In 2025, it had a population of 681,973, which makes it one of the least-populated countries in Europe, albeit with the highest population growth rate; foreign nationals account for almost half the population.
-Luxembourg is a representative democracy headed by a constitutional monarch, Grand Duke Guillaume, making it the world's only remaining sovereign grand duchy.
+In 2026, it had a population of 693,916, which makes it one of the least-populated countries in Europe, albeit with the highest population growth rate; foreign nationals account for almost half the population.
+Luxembourg is a representative democracy headed by a constitutional monarch, Grand Duke Guillaume V, making it the world's only remaining sovereign grand duchy.

 The County of Luxembourg was established in the 11th century as a state within the Holy Roman Empire.
 Its ascension culminated in its monarch, Henry VII, becoming the Holy Roman Emperor in the 14th century.
 Luxembourg came under Habsburg rule in the 15th century, and was annexed by France in the 18th century.
 Luxembourg was partitioned three times, reducing its size.
 Having been restored in 1815 after the defeat of Napoleon, it regained independence in 1867 after the Luxembourg Crisis.

 Luxembourg is a developed country with an advanced economy and one of the world's highest PPP-adjusted GDPs per capita, per the IMF and World Bank.
 It also ranks highly in terms of life expectancy, human development, and human rights.
 The historic city of Luxembourg was declared a UNESCO World Heritage Site in 1994 due to the exceptional preservation of its vast fortifications and historic quarters.
 Luxembourg is a founding member of the European Union, OECD, the United Nations, NATO, and the Benelux.
 It served on the United Nations Security Council for the first time in 2013 and 2014.